NickyvVr/talks/README.md

 # Talks Directory
-This repo hosts all my conference talks, current CfSs, and speaker bio!
+This repo hosts all my conference talks, current CfPs, and speaker bio!

 Slides of my sessions can be found [here](https://github.com/NickyvVr/talks/tree/master/slides).